Rieden & Ehenbichl

 Worth seeing in the village is the Magnus Chapel, which was built in 1680 due to a plague vow.
 The district hospital has also been located on Ehenbichl's municipal territory since 1968.
 The modern new building was put into operation in July 1997.
 Attached to it is the district nursing home "Haus Ehrenberg", as well as a helipad.
 Specialized personnel are trained in the health and nursing school, and student dormitories provide accommodation for students from outside the district.

 Rieden belongs to the municipality of Ehenbichl, but ecclesiastically and educationally to the municipality of Weißenbach.
 In earlier times, the logs rafted in the Lech River were transported from Rieden through the Klausen Forest over the Fernpass to the salt works in Hall.
-Around 1900, the Oldenbourg brothers - who came from a German noble family and were the local hunting tenants - bought farmhouses and built manor houses in their place, which still frame and characterize the picturesque village center today.
+Around 1900, the Oldenbourg brothers - who came from a publishing family from munich and were the local hunting tenants - bought farmhouses and built manor houses in their place, which still frame and characterize the picturesque village center today.

 The chapel of St. George in Rieden was built in 1900 in place of the old chapel.
 A fountain in the center of the village square completes the idyll.